-Eczema is actually a collection of conditions that causes itchy, red, and inflamed skin.
-Eczema is extremely common and manageable with the right care.
+Eczema is actually a collection of conditions that cause itchy, red, and inflamed skin.
+Eczema is extremely common, but is manageable with the right care.
 At Tidewater Dermatology, Dr. Jonathan Schreiber and his team can help you reduce symptoms and outbreaks of this sometimes frustrating skin condition.
-Call or use the online booking agent to make an appointment to take control of your eczema today.
+Call or use the online booking agent to make an appointment to take control of your eczema today

 Eczema is sometimes known as dermatitis, which simply means inflammation of the skin.
 Symptoms differ slightly among people but are usually characterized by itching, red skin.
 You can develop eczema in different places on your body, including your elbows, face, arms, legs, back, and hands.
 Common symptoms include: